 In many instances, one out of 10 bank employees now work in compliance.
 It’s no surprise that with mounting pressure to slash costs, banks are actively looking for ways to become more efficient.

-- "A huge number of people were hired in 2016 and 2017, says Nordea co-founder Mikael Bjertrup.
+"A huge number of people were hired in 2016 and 2017, says Nordea co-founder Mikael Bjertrup.
 But job cuts are continuing, as it’s simply too expensive to leave most of the work to humans rather than algorithms."
-He also says beefing up automation will improve the quality of the work.
+He also says beefing up automation will

 A recent report by McKinsey points out two further relevant considerations.